Xed-Editor/Xed-Editor/docs/termux/SETUP_TERMUX.md

-After installing termux you must allow **Karbon** permission to run commands in termux environment This permission can be enabled by following these steps:
+After installing termux you must allow **Karbon**, permission to run commands in termux environment This permission can be enabled by following these steps:

 <img src="screenshots/execPerm.png" />